MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * When you run AWS RDS all internal (S3, EC2 etc) are hidden.
 When running RDS custom, those internal parts are visible, because they are running in your account.
 * When doing customisation to RDS custom, **you need to pause automation and once you're done - resume automation**.

+## Aurora Architecture

+* Aurora architecture is very different from RDS.
+* Uses as a foundation something called cluster.
+Cluster made of:
+  * Single primary instance.
+  * 0 or more replicas.
+ * Aurora does not use local storage for the compute instance.
+Instead Aurora has a shared cluster volume.
+ * All storage is based on SSD - high IOPS, low latency.

+When primary instance writes data into cluster volume, Aurora synchronously replicates that data across all of storage nodes.
+This replication happens at the storage level.
+By default only primary instance can write into storage.
+Aurora's storage subsystem is much more resilient than that which is used by the normal RDS database engine.

+With Aurora you can have 15 replicas.

+Billing for storage is very different than normal RDS engine.
+With Aurora you don't have to allocate the storage that cluster uses.
+Storage is simply based on what you consume.
+Upper limit is 128 TB.
+You are billed for high watermark, meaning if you use 50 GB, you are build for 50 GB.
+If you removed some data, you are still billed for 50GB or in other words - maximum storage you've consumed in the cluster.
+If you want to save on those 10GB you need to migrate to new cluster (this is being change and it will not behave like this in the future).

+There are several endpoints exposed:
+* Cluster Endpoint - always points to the primary instance.
+* Reader Endpoint - any replica + primary.

+Its easier to scale reads, because it can automatically load balance between read instances unlike RDS.

+Aurora costs:
+* No free tier option.
+* Beyond RDS single AZ Aurora offers better value.
+* Compute - hourly charge, per second, 10 minute minimum.
+* Storage - GB-Month consuemd, IO cost per request.
+* 100% DB Size in backups are included.

+Aurora backups:
+* Automatic backups and snapshots work the same way as in RDS.
+* Restore will create a brand new cluster.
+* Backtrack can be used which allow in-place rewinds to a previous point in time (needs to be enabled per cluster basis).
+* Fast clones make a new database much faster than copying all the data - copy-on-write.
+  * Rapid Provisioning: Fast Clone enables you to provision a new Aurora database by copying only the necessary data pages from the source database.
+This significantly reduces the time required to create a clone compared to traditional methods.
+  * Space Efficiency: The clone shares data with the source database until changes are made to either the source or clone.
+This means that initially, the clone consumes very little additional storage space beyond what is already used by the source database.